Mohawk people: Beaver Wars

 During the era of the French and Indian War (also known as the Seven Years' War), Anglo-Mohawk partnership relations were maintained by men such as Sir William Johnson in New York (for the British Crown), Conrad Weiser (on behalf of the colony of Pennsylvania), and Hendrick Theyanoguin (for the Mohawk).
-Johnson called the Albany Congress in June 1754, to discuss with the Iroquois chiefs repair of the damaged diplomatic relationship between the British and the Mohawk, along with securing their cooperation and support in fighting the French, in engagements in North America.
+Johnson called the Albany Congress in June 1754, to discuss with the Haudenosaunee chiefs repair of the damaged diplomatic relationship between the British and the Mohawk, along with securing their cooperation and support in fighting the French, in engagements in North America.

 American Revolutionary War

 During the second and third quarters of the 18th century, most of the Mohawks in the Province of New York lived along the Mohawk River at Canajoharie.
 A few lived at Schoharie, and the rest lived about 30 miles downstream at the Tionondorage Castle, also called Fort Hunter.
 These two major settlements were traditionally called the Upper Castle and the Lower Castle.
 The Lower Castle was almost contiguous with Sir Peter Warren's Warrensbush.
 Sir William Johnson, the British Superintendent of Indian Affairs, built his first house on the north bank of the Mohawk River almost opposite Warrensbush and established the settlement of Johnstown.

-The Mohawk were among the four Iroquois people that allied with the British during the American Revolutionary War.
+The Mohawk were among the four Haudenosaunee people that allied with the British during the American Revolutionary War.
 They had a long trading relationship with the British and hoped to gain support to prohibit colonists from encroaching into their territory in the Mohawk Valley.
 Joseph Brant acted as a war chief and successfully led raids against British and ethnic German colonists in the Mohawk Valley, who had been given land by the British administration near the rapids at present-day Little Falls, New York.

 A few prominent Mohawk, such as the sachem Little Abraham (Tyorhansera) at Fort Hunter, remained neutral throughout the war.
 Joseph Louis Cook (Akiatonharónkwen), a veteran of the French and Indian War and ally of the rebels, offered his services to the Americans, receiving an officer's commission from the Continental Congress.
 He led Oneida warriors against the British.
 During this war, Johannes Tekarihoga was the civil leader of the Mohawk.
 He died around 1780.
 Catherine Crogan, a clan mother and wife of Mohawk war chief Joseph Brant, named her brother Henry Crogan as the new Tekarihoga.

 In retaliation for Brant's raids in the valley, the rebel colonists organized Sullivan's Expedition.
-It conducted extensive raids against other Iroquois settlements in central and western New York, destroying 40 villages, crops, and winter stores.
-Many Mohawk and other Iroquois migrated to Canada for refuge near Fort Niagara, struggling to survive the winter.
+It conducted extensive raids against other Haudenosaunee settlements in central and western New York, destroying 40 villages, crops, and winter stores.
+Many Mohawk and other Haudenosaunee migrated to Canada for refuge near Fort Niagara, struggling to survive the winter.